swiftlang/swift-llbuild/README.txt

   llbuild
     The implementation of the command line ``llbuild`` tool.

-* There are two kinds of tests include in the project:
+* There are two kinds of correctness tests include in the project:

   LLVM-Style Functional Tests
     These tests are located under ``tests/`` and then layed out according to